 - Show Results Record Card for Collections, to be used by stewards and clerks to record the winners only of all collections with more than 5-stems.
 There are three record cards per sheet.

-“Tube and Table” labels facilitate returned flowers taken to the head table from collections for Gold, Rose and White (in the case of Tuggles) ADS Awards consideration are returned to their original placement within that collection.
+“Tube and Table labels ” facilitate returned flowers from their original placement within collections after being taken to the head table for Gold, Rose and White (in the case of Tuggles) ADS Awards consideration.

 - Tube and Table Labels, There are ten sets per sheet.
 Place one label on the exhibit’s tube/vase to take up to head table and the matching label on the exact location on the show property where stem was removed.
 We highly recommend you print these on Post-it 2100-J Removable labels.
 If you use a permanent label, it will not easily come off of your show properties.